Illinois Compiled Statutes

 the county where the conviction was had.

-(c) The Board shall, if requested and upon due notice,
+(c) The Board shall, upon due notice,

 give a hearing to each application, allowing representation by